Atrial fibrillation: Alcohol

 Acute alcohol consumption can directly trigger an episode of atrial fibrillation.
 Regular alcohol consumption also increases the risk of atrial fibrillation in several ways.
 The long-term use of alcohol alters the physical structure and electrical properties of the atria.
 Alcohol consumption does this by repeatedly stimulating the sympathetic nervous system, increasing inflammation in the atria, raising blood pressure, lowering the levels of potassium and magnesium in the blood, worsening obstructive sleep apnea, and by promoting harmful structural changes (remodeling) in the atria and ventricles of the heart.
 This remodeling leads to abnormally increased pressure in the left atrium, inappropriately dilates it, and increases scarring (fibrosis) in the left atrium.
 The aforementioned structural changes increase the risk of developing atrial fibrillation when paired with the harmful changes in how the left atrium conducts electricity.

-High blood pressure
+Hypertension

+Hypertension is reportedly present in 49% to 90% of patients with atrial fibrillation.
 According to the CHARGE Consortium, both systolic and diastolic blood pressure are predictors of the risk of AF.
 Systolic blood pressure values close to normal limit the increase in the risk associated with AF.
 Diastolic dysfunction is also associated with AF, which increases left atrial pressure, left atrial volume, size, and left ventricular hypertrophy, characteristic of chronic hypertension.
 All atrial remodeling is related to heterogeneous conduction and the formation of re-entrant electric conduction from the pulmonary veins.